burakhayirli/DotNetCore-Mongo-RabbitMQ-ContactsGuide-Microservices-Project/README.md

 docker run -d --hostname contactsguiderabbithostname --name contactsguiderabbitmq -e RABBITMQ_DEFAULT_USER=admin -e RABBITMQ_DEFAULT_PASS=123456 -p 5672:5672 -p 15672:15672 rabbitmq:3-management
 ```

-Note: I used RabbitMQ CloudAMQP in this project.
-You can reset the appsettings.json use by container

 After container creation, you should create databases following

 - contactsguidemongodb -> ContactsGuideDb